dassarthak18/tsp_sat/README.md

-# tsp_sat
-An optimal solution to TSP using SAT solving and TSP heuristics
+# An optimal solution to TSP using SAT solving and TSP heuristics